apereo/cas/cas-server-documentation/protocol/REST-Protocol.md

 Invoke CAS to register applications into its own service registry.
-The REST call must be authenticated as it requires a TGT from the CAS server, and furthermore, the authenticated principal that submits the request must be authorized with a preconfigured role name and value that is designated in the CAS configuration via the CAS properties.
+The REST call must be authenticated as it requires a TGT from the CAS server, and furthermore, the authenticated principal that submits the request must be authorized with a pre-configured role name and value that is designated in the CAS configuration via the CAS properties.

 To see the relevant list of CAS properties, please [review this guide](../installation/Configuration-Properties.html).

-### Sample Request

 ```bash
 POST /cas/v1/services/add/{TGT id} HTTP/1.0
 serviceId=svcid&name=svcname&description=svcdesc&evaluationOrder=1234&enabled=true&ssoEnabled=true
 ```

-#### Successful Response
+### Successful Response

 If the request is successful, the returned value in the response would be the generated identifier of the new service.